-Labor Force: In 2023, 51% of women worked outside the home, lower to neighboring Brazil (53%), Chile (52%), Uruguay (56%) and the US (57%).
+Labor Force: In 2022, 51% of women worked outside the home, lower to neighboring Brazil (54%), but higher than Chile (49%) and lower than Uruguay (57%) and the US (56%).
 Overall, men tend to dominate skilled and professional positions.
-Women hold about 29% of managerial positions, similar to Uruguay (36%), Chile (31%) and Brazil (38%).
-Instead, women account for most informal sector workers (see Economics and Resources).
+Women hold about 37% of managerial positions, similar to Uruguay (36%), Chile (38%) and Brazil (38%).
+Instead, women account for most informal sector workers (see p.
+4 of Economics and Resources).
 For example, almost all domestic workers are women, nearly 80% of whom toil in the informal sector, receiving low wages and no workforce protections.
-Although Argentine law prohibits wage discrimination based on sex, as of 2023, women earned about 24% less than men for similar work.
+Although Argentine law prohibits wage discrimination based on sex, as of 2022, women earned about 24% less than men for similar work.